Chapter 22 — VAR Models

 22.8 Stationarity in VAR Models¶

-VAR models usually require stationary variables.
+Standard VAR models are typically estimated using stationary variables.

 If variables are nonstationary: